Kyneburga, Kyneswide and Tibba: Kyneburga and Kyneswide

 She died on 15 September AD 680 and was buried at Castor where she soon became revered as a saint.
 In 963 her body was moved to Peterborough, with those of her sister, Cuneswitha, and their kins woman, Tibba.
-Her remains were transferred to Thorney Abbey some time later.
+Her remains were translated to Thorney Abbey some time later.
 Her feast day is celebrated on 6 March.

-She is remembered in a chapel at Peterborough Cathedral, the 12th century St Kyneburga's parish church in Castor, Lady Conyburrow's Way (a ridge in a field near Castor), Kimberwell spring, Bedfordshire, the villages of Kimberley, Norfolk and West Yorkshire.
+She is remembered in a chapel at Peterborough Cathedral, the 12th-century St Kyneburga's parish church in Castor, Lady Conyburrow's Way (a ridge in a field near Castor), Kimberwell spring, Bedfordshire, the villages of Kimberley, Norfolk and West Yorkshire.

 There was another lady by the name of Kyneburg, the wife of Oswald of Northumbria.
+She was the first abbess at Gloucester.